AvivC/RibbonLang/docs/guide.md

     return result
 }

-# Passing an anonymous function into map
+# Passing an anonymous function into map.
+This returns [1, 4, 9]
 map([1, 2, 3], { | n |
     return n * n
 })
-# Returns [1, 4, 9]
 ```

-Functions in Ribbon are **closures** - they remember surrounding variables from the scope they were defined in.
+Functions in Ribbon are **closures** - they can remember the surrounding variables from the scope they were defined in.
-This can allow neat things such as:
+This allows neat things such as:

 ```
 greet_maker = { | name |
     return {
-        "Hello, " + name + "!"
+        return "Hello, " + name + "!"
     }
 }